Change in Quantity Supplied

 Detailed Explanation:

-It is important to distinguish between a change in the quantity supplied and a change in supply.
-The graphs below illustrate the difference.
-On Graph 1, Jane the babysitter is willing to babysit 35 hours per month at $8.00 per hour, but 37 hours per month if she could raise her price to $9.00 an hour.
-Her quantity supplied has increased by 2 hours per month, only because she is able to charge a higher price.
-A change in price causes movement along the supply curve, or a change in the quantity supplied.
+Any alteration in these factors results in a new supply curve, termed a “change in supply” by economists.
+It is imperative to differentiate between a change in the quantity supplied and a change in supply, as illustrated in the accompanying graphs.
+In Graph 1, Jane, a babysitter, is willing to babysit for 35 hours per month at $8.00 per hour but would extend her services to 37 hours per month if the price increased to $9.00 per hour.
+Here, the quantity supplied increases by 2 hours per month solely due to the ability to charge a higher price.
+This change in price results in an increase in Jane’s quantity supplied, as illustrated by movement along the supply curve from A to B.

-An easy test to identify whether there would be a change in supply or a change in the quantity supplied is to ask, "Would a producer change the amount supplied if there is no change in price?".
-If the answer is "Yes", then there would be a change in the supply.
-"No" means there is a change in the quantity supplied.
+An easy test to identify whether there would be a change in supply or a change in the quantity supplied is to ask, “Would a producer change the amount supplied if there is no change in price?”.
+If the answer is “Yes,” then there would be a change in the supply.
+“No” means there is a change in the quantity supplied.

 Dig Deeper With These Free Lessons: